mastodon/documentation/Running-Mastodon/Production-guide.md

 ln -s ../sites-available/example.com.conf
 ```

-This configuration makes the assumption you are using [Let's Encrypt](https://letsencrypt.org) as your TLS certificate provider.
+This configuration makes the assumption you are using [Let’s Encrypt](https://letsencrypt.org) as your TLS certificate provider.

-**If you are going to be using Let's Encrypt as your TLS certificate provider, see the
+**If you are going to be using Let’s Encrypt as your TLS certificate provider, see the
 next sub-section.
 If not edit the `ssl_certificate` and `ssl_certificate_key` values
 accordingly.**

-## Let's Encrypt
+## Let’s Encrypt

-This section is only relevant if you are using [Let's Encrypt](https://letsencrypt.org/)
+This section is only relevant if you are using [Let’s Encrypt](https://letsencrypt.org/)
 as your TLS certificate provider.

 ### Generation Of The Certificate

-We need to generate Let's Encrypt certificates.
+We need to generate Let’s Encrypt certificates.

-**Make sure to replace any occurrence of 'example.com' with your Mastodon instance's domain.**
+**Make sure to replace any occurrence of 'example.com' with your Mastodon instance’s domain.**

 Make sure that [nginx](http://nginx.org) is stopped at this point: